 Retired Health Care Executive

 Bruce Sutton retired in 2013 from a healthcare career of almost 30 years.
 He spends his time in retirement volunteering for a number of organizations.
-In addition to the NOSM Board, he is on the board of the Northwest Community Health Centres.
-He volunteers every Friday at Habitat for Humanity, serves meals at a local soup kitchen, and is active in the Knights of Columbus.
-Most importantly, he is “Grandad” to Luke, Anna, and Penny.
+He served four years on the board of the Northwest Community Health Centres, he volunteers every Friday at Habitat for Humanity, serves meals at a local soup kitchen, and is active in the Knights of Columbus.
+Most importantly, he is “Grandad” to Luke, Anna, Penny and Jacob.

 Bruce’s most recent position was part-time Executive Director of the Northwest Health Alliance, which is a shared service corporation owned by the hospitals in Northwest Ontario.
 His last full-time position was Executive Vice President for Thunder Bay Regional Health Sciences Centre (TBRHSC).
 Prior to that, he held the shared VP and CIO role for TBRHSC, St. Joseph’s Care Group, and was the CEO of the Nipigon District Memorial Hospital.